-Respectfully, we find it is time the House of Representatives join the Senate and many state and local governments in recognizing National DIPG Awareness Day on May 17 through the passage of H. Res.
-114. To this end, the DIPG Advocacy Group is an unincorporated association of pediatric brain cancer foundations and individual childhood cancer advocates formed for the sole purpose of supporting the DIPG Awareness Resolution, now eight months past its third introduction in Congress, to this Committee, as H. Res.
-114. DIPG is the deadliest of all pediatric cancers and must be stopped.
+The DIPG Advocacy Group is an unincorporated association of pediatric brain cancer foundations and individual childhood cancer advocates formed for the purpose of supporting the DIPG Awareness Resolution, now eight months past its third introduction in Congress, to this Committee, as H. Res.
+114, by Jackie Speier (CA-14) and David Joyce(Oh-14) amid 17 cosponsors, currently at 68.